 Eligibility of RERA

-According to the RERA rules, to be eligible for applying, the following documents and statistics should be offered by the builder:
+According to the RERA rules, to be eligible to apply, the following documents and statistics should be offered by the builder:

 - PAN card